-Many of the e-commerce applications require authorization services, in addition to the authentication services provided by PKI, to allow users to do what they are allowed to do.
-Public key certificate (PKC) strongly bind a public key to its subject (country, location, organization unit etc.) helping in identifying the holder of the certificate.
-Attribute certificates (AC) have been proposed as a solution for the authorization services [2], [6], [15].
-AC conveys a potentially short-lived attribute about a given subject to facilitate flexible and scalable privilege management.
+Many of the e-commerce applications require authentication services, in addition to the basic services provided by PKI, to allow users to do what they are allowed to do.
+Authentication means that that the sender of a message or transaction is verified to be who they claim to be, while authorization means that someone who has the authority to do what, so he/she can initiate or progress a transaction, process, or activity.
+In simple terms, authentication is what is required to gain access e.g., a passport, driving license, or in computing terms, such as passwords and strong digital certificate authentication.
+Authorization deals with what you are permitted to do, once you are authenticated.
+Public key certificate (PKC) strongly binds a public key to its subject (country, location, organization unit etc.) helping to identify the holder of the certificate.
+Attribute certificates (AC) have been proposed as a solution for the authorization services [2, 15, 6].
+It is designed to convey a potentially short-lived attribute about a given subject to facilitate flexible and scalable privilege management.
 The attribute certificate may point to a public-key certificate that can be used to authenticate the identity of the attribute certificate holder.
-LDAP provides organizations with a fast, efficient and scalable way to store, manage, search and retrieve X.500 directories.
-X.500 directories are hierarchical with different levels for each category of information, such as country, organization, organizational unit, person etc, and provide an ideal environment for storing of AC.

-Some research and development efforts have been done in this area [2], [6], [15], but these efforts are still in preliminary phase, and no authorization mechanism is widely accepted.
-We were motivated by the need of using PKI, PMI and RBAC concepts to construct an authorization mechanism which uses the PERMIS [1], [2] model of storing the user's roles in ACs.
+Some research and development efforts have been done in this area [2, 15, 6], but these efforts are still in preliminary phase, and no authorization mechanism is widely accepted.
+We were motivated by the need of using PKI, PMI and RBAC concepts to construct an authorization mechanism which uses the PERMIS [1, 2] model of storing the user's roles in ACs.
 Access control decisions are driven by an authorization policy, and the authorization policy is also stored in an AC.